l3pp4rd/dotfiles/README.md

 If you want nice colors with **vim** you must have a terminal client, which supports **256** colors.
 You may try:

-- **st** does not require weird patches, it is small and works perfectly well.
+- **st** the simplest and most stable terminal client, supports all general features.
 You can just grab my version of [st](https://github.com/l3pp4rd/st) and compile it.
 If you need transparency, use **xcompmgr** and **transset-df**.
-- **rxvt-unicode** you would need to compile it yourself with an option for 256 colors, may add some xft support as well. it takes time to configure urxvt, I would prefer **st**.
+- **rxvt-unicode** you may need to compile it with **256** color support, but it may come with all features from package manager.
+- some others **terminator**, **guake** whatever you like.

 ### Tmux

-You should consider reading about **tmux** and install it. **Tmuxinator** is also a handy tool to be used with tmux.
+You should consider reading about **tmux** (terminal session manager) and install it. **Tmuxinator** is also a handy tool to be used with tmux.
 If you use **st** tmux will provide tabs and history scrolling support.
-Mouse scroll in urxvt sucks.
-Tmux will provide history scrolling and tabs.
+Mouse scroll in urxvt suck and most of the times, tabs and history scrolling are not working well as general terminal features.
+So lets just follow UNIX philosophy and install tmux which is a tool built to handle it.

 ### Zsh